nishitakhadilkar/Daily-meal-nutrition-and-Chemical-composition-Analyzer/README.md

 Use proper commands, algorithm and statements inorder to write and run your code.

 # Instructions for testing
-*	Start the programme and enter the variety of food items.
-Run and verify the system if it is functioning properly and gives the correct and accurate value.
+* Initiate the program and input a variety of specific food items; execute the process to verify system functionality and confirm the output of correct and accurate            nutritional values.
-*	Check how the application reacts to the unknown product’s name and if it gives any errors or the system crashes.
+*	Evaluate the application's stability and error handling by checking its reaction to unknown product names, ensuring the system does not crash or generate critical errors.
-*	Test the flow of application by using multiple inputs and check if program runs smoothly, without restarting.
+*	Test the operational flow of the application using multiple successive inputs to confirm the program runs seamlessly and smoothly without necessitating a restart.
-*	Review the chemical composition from external source and compare if the data given by an app is accurate and true.
+* Review the displayed chemical composition against trusted external sources to rigorously compare and validate that the data provided by the application is accurate and       verifiably true.